 Since 2001, Winters & Yonker Personal Injury Lawyers has been a pillar in the community.
 We have over 119 years of combined experience and five locations throughout the Clearwater and Tampa areas.

-If you choose us as your personal injury law firm, we can help in the following ways:
+If you choose us as your personal injury law firm, a Clearwater car accident attorney can help in the following ways:

 - Look for evidence of intoxication, such as photos or videos with open containers of alcohol or pending criminal charges against the drunk driver